Centrifugal Pumps Overview

-- Single volute – This kind of pump Is usually used in small low capacity pumps where a double volute design is impractical due to relatively small size of volute passageway which make obtaining good quality commercial casting difficult.
+- Single volute – This kind of pump Is usually used in small low capacity pumps where a double volute design is impractical due to a relatively small size of the volute passageway which makes obtaining good quality commercial casting difficult.
 Pumps with single volute design have higher radial loads.

 - Double volute – This kind of pump volute has two partial volutes which are located 180 degrees apart resulting in balanced radial loads; most centrifugal pumps are of double volute design.

 Bearing support is also often used to categorize Centrifugal Pump:

 - Overhung – where the impeller is mounted on the end of a shaft, supported by bearings on only one side.
 Further, the overhung pump type has a horizontal orientation of shaft or can be vertical in-line with bearing bracket.

 - Between-bearing – where the impeller is mounted on a shaft that has bearing support on both ends, thus impeller is located in between-bearings.
 Examples are Axial Split Vertical Split Case

 Shaft orientation is another characteristic which distinguishes the type of Centrifugal pump: